Mohamed Buya Turay: Hebei China Fortune

 On 19 July 2020, it was announced that Turay transferred to Chinese club Hebei China Fortune.
 He was previously linked a move to European clubs, including a rumoured return to Djurgårdens IF.

 Turay made his debut for the club against Chongqing Dangdai Lifan on 7 August 2020, coming on as a 72nd-minute substitute, in a 2–2 draw.
 This was followed up by setting two goals in the next two matches before scoring his first goal for Hebei China Fortune, in a 3–1 win against Wuhan Zall on 21 August 2020.
 Since joining the club, he spoke about settling in the country.
 In a match against Beijing Sinobo Guoan, Turay set up two goals for Hebei China Fortune, as the club drew 3–3 on 15 September 2020.
 This was followed up by scoring two goals in the next two matches against Wuhan Zall.
 In the league's play–offs against Shandong Taishan, he scored in both legs (including twice in the second leg), as Hebei China Fortune lost 8–5 on aggregate.
 At the end of the 2020 season, Turay went on to make seventeen appearances and scoring six times in all competitions.
 His performance was praised by the Chinese media, stating: "After a season, Turay handed over a beautiful record of 6 goals and 5 assists.
 This is inseparable from his hard work and conscientious attitude."

+Birmingham Legion FC

+After a disappointing stay at Danish Superliga club Odense Boldklub, where he managed to score three goals in 16 games in six months, Turay signed on 30 January 2024 with the American USL Championship side Birmingham Legion FC.

 International career

 In June 2017, Turay was called-up in the Sierra Leone for the first time in a match against Kenya but did not play.
 A year later, he was called-up in the national team again.
 Turay made his Sierra Leone debut, starting a match and played 61 minutes before being substituted, in a 1–0 loss against Ethiopia on 9 September 2018.

 In August 2019, Turay was called-up in the national team for the first time in almost over a year.
-He played in both legs of the World Cup Qualifying Round against Liberia, as Sierra Leone lost 3–2 on aggregate.
+He played in both legs of the World Cup qualifying round against Liberia, as Sierra Leone lost 3–2 on aggregate.
 The following year, Turay played in both matches against Nigeria, as the national team went on to drew 2–2 in the African Cup of Nations Qualifications.